aptos-labs/developer-docs/apps/docusaurus/docs/nodes/localnet/run-a-localnet.md

 Aptos is running, press ctrl-c to exit
 ```

-Use the [Aptos CLI tool](../../tools/aptos-cli/install-cli/index.md) to interact with your local testnet.
+Use the [Aptos CLI tool](../../tools/aptos-cli/install-cli/index.md) to interact with your localnet.
 The above output contains information you will use for starting the [Aptos CLI tool](../../tools/aptos-cli/use-cli/index.md):

 - `Aptos root key path`: The root key (also known as the mint or faucet key) controls the account that can mint tokens.
 Available in the docker compose folder under `aptos_root_key`.
 - `Waypoint`: A verifiable checkpoint of the blockchain (available in the docker compose folder under waypoint.txt)